 Beauty in its birdlife

-Africa offers the quintessential birding safari experience thanks to vast wilderness areas.
-Among the most impressive of the continent’s innumerable wildlife spectacles is the flamingoes on Rift Valley lakes, water birds in deltas, rivers and lakes of Africa to raptors on open plains.
+African safari packages offer the quintessential birding safari experience thanks to vast wilderness areas, impressive quality and diversity of species.
+Among the most impressive of the continent’s innumerable wildlife spectacles are the flamingoes on Rift Valley lakes, water birds in deltas, rivers and lakes of Africa to raptors on open plains.
 Africa really does impress with its birding holidays and it is not unusual to record more than 100 species in a day.

 Twitchers may prefer to keep on the move, visiting as many different national parks and likely bird habitats as possible logistically with given timeframes and budgets.